-IEC has federal and state net operating loss carryforwards ("NOLs") for income tax purposes of approximately \$16.2 million and \$26.1 million, respectively, at September 30, 2013, expiring mainly in years 2021 through 2025.
+IEC has federal net operating loss carryforwards ("NOLs") for income tax purposes of approximately \$16.3 million at September 30, 2014, expiring mainly in years 2021 through 2025, with a small portion expiring in 2034.

-In addition, \$1.2 million of New York State investment tax and other credits are available to the Company as carryforwards, expiring in various years through 2028.
-These credits cannot be utilized until the New York net operating loss carryforward is exhausted.
-We have recorded a valuation allowance for these credits to the extent that we believe it is more likely than not that the tax benefit will not be realized.
-If the credits expire unused, the related deferred tax asset and offsetting valuation allowance will be reduced.
+At September 30, 2014, the Company also has state NOLs of \$27.7 million, expiring mainly in years 2021 through 2025 and \$1.2 million of New York State investment tax and other credit carryforwards, expiring in various years through 2028.
+The credits cannot be utilized until the New York NOL is exhausted.
+Recent New York state corporate tax reform has resulted in the reduction of the business income base rate for qualified manufactures in New York state to 0% beginning in fiscal 2015 for IEC.
+As a result of this legislation, it is more likely than not that the New York state NOLs and credits will not be realized.
+The Company increased the valuation allowance during fiscal 2014 to fully offset all state NOLs and state tax credits.
+If the NOLs or credits expire unused, the related deferred tax asset and offsetting valuation allowance will be reduced.

-NOTE 16-MARKET SECTORS AND MAJOR CUSTOMERS
+Note 16-MARKET SECTORS AND MAJOR CUSTOMERS